 The size of your store will be directly correlated with your cost.
-Basically you need counter space and sinks.
+Basically, you need counter space and sinks.
 Everything else is just personal customization.
 We recommend using stainless steel for your counter space.
-Many stores still use wood, and while wood has a lower start up cost, it won’t last very long.
-Within 5 years the constant liquid environment will degrade the wood and have it looking shabby and unprofessional.
+Many stores still use wood, and while wood has a lower start-up cost, it won’t last very long.
+Within 5 years the constant liquid environment will degrade the wood and have it look shabby and unprofessional.

 Bubble Tea Equipment: